 Posted July 21st, 2017 at 1:52 pm by Sales Team

-There are two types of winding units for the Wayne Dalton Springs: the original TorqueMaster I system, and the newer TorqueMaster Plus, also called the TorqueMaster II, system.
-In each system the spring or springs mount inside a metal shaft and the winding units mount at the very ends of the shaft to the vertical jamb and flag angle.
+There are two types of winding systems for Wayne Dalton torsion springs.
+There is the original TorqueMaster I system, as well as the newer TorqueMaster Plus, also called the TorqueMaster II, system.
+In each system, the spring or springs mount inside a metal shaft.
+In addition, the winding units mount at the very ends of the shaft to the vertical jamb and flag angle.

 Here are some additional helpful links: Wayne Dalton Garage Door Parts, Wayne Dalton TorqueMaster Torsion Springs, TorqueMaster Torsion Spring Replacement, How to Unwind TorqueMaster Plus Springs, and How to Wind Torquemaster One Springs.

 The EZ-SET winding system requires gapped torsion springs that mount on the outside of the shaft.
 Then, the winding units mount next to the cable drums on an end bracket that bolts and screws to the jamb and end plates.
 The winder cone slides into the winder, and the opposite end secures to the shaft with set screws.
 After the spring cones are secured, tension is applied by turning the winding screw with a drill.

 Here are some additional helpful links: Left side winders, Right side winders, EZ-SET Parts, How to Replace EZ-SET Torsion Springs, How to Convert from EZ-SET Springs to Standard Torsion Springs.